-As in previous cycles of the NSFG, two variables, an SEST sampling error stratum and an SECU sampling error computing unit, were added to the data set during routine processing for each case.
+As in previous cycles of the NSFG, two variables, a sampling error stratum (SEST) and a sampling error computing unit (SECU), were added to the data set during routine processing for each case.
 The SEST and SECU codes were randomly assigned to eliminate virtually the chance of disclosure of geographic information that could adversely affect the privacy and confidentiality of respondent data.
+The SEST and SECU codes are mutually exclusive so that in a "stacked" dataset with four years of data they will be non-overlapping.

-For a glossary of terms used in this document and related documents, see Appendix I in "2011-2013 National Survey of Family Growth (NSFG): Summary of Design and Data Collection Methods."
+For a glossary of terms used in this document and related documents, see Appendix I in "2015-2017 National Survey of Family Growth (NSFG): Summary of Design and Data Collection Methods."